outofmbufs/python-triangle/README.md

     a + c > b
     b + c > a

 When specifying in `SSA` form, some combinations of values may have two triangle solutions.
-A `ValueError` exception is raised in this case; applications must convert this form into a different, unambiguous, specification (and choose one of the two solutions to do so).
-A classmethod, `sss_solutions`, is available for this purpose (see description).
+By default, a `ValueError` exception is raised when this happens.

 As an example of an ambiguous case, note these two triangles: